pinapelz/two-torial/docs/extras/patchweb.md

     Now, you can select the patches you'd like to apply.

     If you're unsure on what to do, refer to your specific game's guide as it might have more information there.
-    Otherwise feel free to join our Discord server, the link is at the top of the [home page](/index.md), and ask the community!

 <img src="/img/extras/patchweb/5.webp">